na-na-hi/renget/archive/5exa3.md

 	- My drag and drops have about as high as I have tested without issue
 - Tagging system:
 	- HLL lets you use `Danbooru/e621`
+- VAE
+	- You can use whatever vae you already prefer
+	- [Furception vae](https://huggingface.co/RedRocket/furception_vae/blob/main/furception_vae_1-0.safetensors) is an e621 finetune you can try

 **Prompting:**
 - Prompting artists is generally essential